Skip to main content

 • Policies and procedures index

-• Confirmation that an enhanced DBS check has been carried out or is in the process of being carried out for registered persons
+• Confirmation that an enhanced DBS check has been carried out or is in the process of being carried out / signed up to the DBS Update Service

-Please note: we will not check the content of the documents at this stage but will determine an application is complete and able to be discussed at an initial panel meeting if you have provided the documents listed above.
+Please note: we will not check the content of the documents at this stage but will determine whether a complete set of application documents have been submitted.

-• The outcome of references and DBS checks provided.
+• The outcome of the references and DBS checks provided.

-Please note: if a DBS check is returned with any listed offences we will conduct an additional DBS interview with you.
+Please note: if a DBS check is returned with any listed offences, we will conduct an additional DBS interview with you.
+A listed offence would not automatically prevent a person becoming a registered manager.

 • The readiness and suitability of your premises including environmental and health and safety checks.